rgallamoza/PoolGame/README.md

 # PoolGame
 Simple Pool/8-Ball-ish Game meant to show a working knowledge of OpenGL for my graduate-level Computer Graphics course.
 Uses GLFW and GLM libraries.
-CMake rules are provided below.
+CMake rules are provided below (assumes files are placed in a directory named 'pool').
 Pool Table, Balls, and Cue were modeled in Blender.
 Integrates Bullet physics library to create a collision mesh for Table and Balls, and simulate game physics.

 ```